Want the perfect workout program?Take Quiz

 Tip: If you don't mind spending a little more, get whey protein for day time and casein for before bed, as casein is slow digesting.

-Creatine is essential for building muscle as it increases ATP production, which is energy for your muscles.
+Creatine is essential for building mass and added muscle weight gain as it increases ATP production, which is energy for your muscles.
 Creatine ensures your muscles are fueled to lift heavy weights.

 While you will get creatine from certain foods like fish and beef, it may not be enough.
 It can’t hurt to have more creatine, just to ensure you are getting enough, so many bodybuilders add this to their supplement stack.
 You may find creatine super useful, you may not, it’s definitely worth a try as a serious lifter.